firefox-containers-helper/firefox-containers-helper/README.md

 * **Select Mode** - Like you'd intuitively expect, you can enable Select Mode press `Ctrl+Click` (`Cmd+Click` on Mac) to specifically select a couple results from the list, as well as `Ctrl+Shift+Click` (`Cmd+Shift+Click` on Mac) to traverse a range of containers.
 * **Container Quick-Add** - Allows you to quickly add a new container based on what you have typed into the filter text box.
 Defaults to a circle icon and the toolbar color.
 * **Opt-in to Synchronize using Firefox Sync** - Using the updated Preferences section, you can set the Firefox Sync settings or modify the local settings by editing them as JSON.
+* **Container Import/Export** - Using the Preferences section, you can use JSON to import and export containers, and set default URLs for them.
+This can make your life easier if you're migrating between devices and want to carry over all of your containers, for example.

 ## Examples and Screenshots